buzzer/JadexPlayer/jadex/readme.txt

-Jadex - The BDI Reasoning Engine
+Jadex
-Copyright (C) 2002-2006 Lars Braubach, Alexander Pokahr, Andrzej Walczak University of Hamburg
+Copyright (C) 2002-2010 Lars Braubach, Alexander Pokahr University of Hamburg

 This library is free software; you can redistribute it and/or